Marathi Brahmin: Geographical distribution

 Maharashtrian Brahmins are native to the Indian state of Maharashtra.
 However, their training as priests, expertise in Hindu laws and scriptures, and administrative skills have historically led them to find employment in all corners of India.
 For example, in the 1700s, the court of Jaipur had Maharashtrian Brahmins recruited from Benares.
 This community had in turn migrated to Benares after the fall of Vijayanagar empire in southern India.
 The greatest movement of the community took place when the Maratha Empire expanded across India.
-Peshwa, Holkars, Scindia, and Gaekwad dynastic leaders took with them a considerable population of priests, clerks, and army men when they established new seats of power.
-Most of these migrants were from the literate classes such as various Brahmin sub-castes and CKP.
+Peshwa, Holkars, Scindia, and Gaekwad dynastic leaders took with them a considerable population of priests, clerks, and armymen when they established new seats of power.
+Most of these migrants were from the literate classes such as Deshasthas, Saraswats and non-Brahmin communities like CKP.
 These groups formed the backbone of administration in the new Maratha Empire states in many places such as Baroda, Indore, Gwalior, Bundelkhand, and Tanjore.
-The community in Tanjure in modern day Tamil Nadu state in southern india dates back to early 1700s.
+The Deshasthas in Tanjure in modern day Tamil Nadu state in southern India dates back to early 1700s.
 In modern times the Maharashtrian brahmin and CKP communities of Indore dominated the RSS and Bharatiya Janasangh (the forerunner of the BJP).

 Brahmins are about 8-10% of the total population of Maharashtra.
 Among Maharashtrian Brahmins, almost 60 per cent (three-fifth) are Deshastha Brahmins and 20 per cent (one-fifth) are Chitpavan Brahmins.